milospjanic/HCASMCeQTLviewer/README.md

 HCASMCeQTLviewer can be used to quicky check and graph the directionality of SNP-gene association in human coronary artery smooth muscle cells.

 RNAseq expression and whole genome sequencing data come from our collection of 52 HCASMC cell lines and are part of the upcoming publication.
+Data repositorie used in this tool are private and are available upon request and will be made public upon publication.

 **Example usage**